 Partial Fraction Decomposition

 Partial fraction decomposition breaks a rational expression into a sum of simpler fractions with denominators that are factors of the original denominator.
 This technique is useful for integration and solving equations.
-The remainder from polynomial division is expressed as a fraction with the original divisor.
+After division, the remainder term is expressed as partial fractions to simplify further operations.

 Recommended video: